jmagman/flutter-wiki/Triage.md

 *   If the triage process cannot be completed within the allotted time, the process has failed.
 Perform items that could not be completed offline.
 Seek help.

 ### Pull Request Triage
 > :warning: This triage happens on Thursdays.
-The contents here are mirrored from [go/flutter-engine-pr-triage-playbook](http://go/flutter-engine-pr-triage-playbook) and may be stale.
+The contents here are mirrored from the Google-internal [go/flutter-engine-pr-triage-playbook](http://go/flutter-engine-pr-triage-playbook) and may be stale.
 Do **NOT** make changes to the instructions here as they will be overwritten. :warning:

 #### Objective